afpaiva/howdy-radio/docs/SYSTEM.md

 - Chose to gate parallel skin work behind a validated neutral skeleton first, rather than parallelizing immediately.
-- Assigned different models per role deliberately (heavier model for planning, lighter/faster models for repetitive implementation and fix loops) to balance quality against free-tier request quotas.
+- Assigned different models per role deliberately (heavier model for planning/server logic, lighter/faster models for repetitive implementation and fix loops) to balance quality against free-tier request quotas.
+- Removed the separate `reviewer.md` subagent (was using a paid model and duplicated the human+Claude review already happening in this conversation); folded that responsibility into a simplified Alignment-Review-only Planner.
+- Moved SPEC.md/SYSTEM.md authorship from a subagent to human+Claude
+  collaboration directly, due to continuity of context across many rounds of evolving requirements.
+- Decided Server work (Track B) could run in parallel with Skin work (Track A) since they share no files, while deliberately keeping the Conductor's core state logic as a single sequential implementation to avoid race conditions.
+- Kept Socket.io (over native Bun WebSocket) and Bun's native HTML-import bundler (over Vite) after discovering both were already scaffolded and working — updated SPEC.md/AGENTS.md to document these as deliberate choices rather than reverting working infrastructure.
+- Simplified the reconnect grace-period design to a stateless global timestamp snapshot (no per-client/session identity needed) — any connection after idle computes elapsed time since the last disconnect and resumes or re-bootstraps accordingly.

 See `/docs/AI-DEV-LOG.md` for the full chronological account.